 LFGSM's interactive environment relies on technology to advance learning on a continual basis.
 All LFGSM courses use Internet-based course management software.
 All students are required to have unlimited access to a personal computer with readily available Internet access to maximize the educational experience and satisfy coursework requirements.
-Because firewalls at students' places of business may prevent them from accessing Web sites and/or applications used in class, students are expected to have a personal computer with their own Internet provider.
-The student's computer should use an up-to-date operating system that will support software and applications used in class.
-Using his or her own computer, a student must be able to:
+Because firewalls at students'

+places of business may prevent them from accessing Web sites and/or applications used in class, students are expected to have a personal computer with their own Internet provider.
+The student's computer should use an up-todate operating system that will support the software and applications used in class.
+Using their own computer, a student must be able to:

-- Install third-party software as required by course technologies, such as Java Runtime Environment, Zoom, etc. - Have unrestricted access to course-related Internet content - Be able to send and receive emails using LFGSM email addresses powered by Google - Access Canvas, the LFGSM Learning Management System, and the student portal, my.lfgsm.edu - Unrestricted access to Google Apps - Create, review, and share professional-quality documents using software such as Microsoft Office, Adobe Reader, etc.
+- Install third-party software as required by course technologies, such as Java Runtime Environment, Zoom, etc. - Have unrestricted access to course-related Internet content - Be able to send and receive emails using LFGSM email addresses powered by Google - Access Canvas, the LFGSM Learning Management System, and the student portal, my.lfgsm.edu - Access Google Apps without restrictions - Create, review, and share professional-quality documents using software such as Microsoft Office, Adobe Reader, etc.